Dewb/monome-rack/README.md

    * A live keyboard that can sequence melodies and recall CV with gestures
    * 1 trigger out, 4 CV outs

-All three of the modules can connect to either a virtual grid or a real hardware grid controller ([serialosc](https://monome.org/docs/setup/) is required to use real hardware, but is not needed for virtual grids.)
+All three of the modules can connect to either a virtual grid or a real hardware grid controller. ([Serialosc](https://monome.org/docs/setup/) is required to use real hardware, but no drivers are required for the virtual grids.)

 Through the virtual grid, all features of each module are accessible, but some features are awkward to use without multiple fingers on a real grid.
 Control-clicking (Linux/Windows) or Command-clicking (Mac OS) will allow you to "hold" keys to perform multi-press gestures.

 ### How do I use this?